Transmissible spongiform encephalopathy: Evidence that the infectious agent is unusual

 In the 1960s, researchers began to confirm longstanding suspicions that the TSEs were caused by an extraordinary infectious agent: Iain Pattison demonstrated the resistance of the scrapie agent to heat and formaldehyde (which destroy most microbes and viruses) and, using ultraviolet and electron irradiation, Tikvah Alper concluded that the agent was extremely small, and that it was unlikely that it replicated via nucleic acids.
 Around this time, John Stanley Griffith published a short commentary in which he proposed three ways in which an infectious agent might replicate without nucleic acids.
 Griffith's 'second way' proposed that a normally produced cellular protein might adopt an abnormal shape that replicates by converting like proteins into the same shape, a hypothesis that anticipated the formalization of the prion concept in the 1980s.

 The prion principle is established

 In 1982, Stanley Prusiner coined the word 'prion' to refer to infectious agents that consisted primarily or exclusively of proteins.
 Research in the following years demonstrated that PrP is normally produced in the body and that mutations of PRNP are associated with prion diseases.
 The public health importance of prions as infectious agents was underscored by the BSE crisis and iatrogenic prion disease in humans.
 In 1997, Stanley Prusiner was awarded the Nobel Prize in Physiology or Medicine 'for his discovery of Prions - a new biological principle of infection'.
-In the 21st century, the legacy of the transmissible spongiform encephalopathies has expanded with the discovery that several (non-infectious) diseases involving the accumulation of abnormal proteins may be caused by a similar molecular mechanism.
+In the 21st century, this research has expanded with the discovery that several (non-infectious) diseases involving the accumulation of abnormal proteins may be caused by a similar molecular mechanism.
 These include degenerative disorders such as Alzheimer's disease, Parkinson's disease, amyotrophic lateral sclerosis, Lewy body dementia, tauopathies, systemic amyloidoses and others.